web-scrobbler/metadata-filter/README.md

 See [src/functions.ts](src/functions.ts) for more details.

-### Multiple filters
+### Combine filter functions

-You can also use multiple filters on a string at once by creating a `MetadataFilter` object which combines multiple functions from above, or by using one of the pre-existing [filter objects](#predefined-filters).
+You can also use multiple filter functions on a string at once by creating a `MetadataFilter` object which combines multiple functions from above, or by using one of the pre-existing [filter objects](#predefined-filters).

 First, create a filter set.
-This is a set of rules for artists, albums, tracks, and albumArtists.
+This is a set of filter functions for different fields.

 ```javascript
 const filterSet = {